omarse7a/todo-list-django/README.md

 # todo-list-django

 A simple and efficient API for basic CRUD operations on a to-do list, built with Django REST Framework.
 It includes a responsive frontend using Bootstrap and CSS, with API calls made via vanilla JavaScript.
+This project was developed following Dennis Ivy's [tutorial](https://www.youtube.com/playlist?list=PL-51WBLyFTg3k9JKxT7ExP8Xvt4GeG5zc)

 ## Features
 - Task Management: Easily create, view, update, and delete tasks.